Delaware Seashore State Park: Recreation

 Delaware Seashore State Park has 6 mi of shoreline along the Atlantic Ocean, Rehoboth Bay, and Indian River Bay.
 The park offers swimming and sunbathing at two ocean swimming areas, which have bathhouses that offer showers and changing rooms, concession stands, and rental of umbrellas, chairs, and rafts.
-The beaches are patrolled by lifeguards from 9 a.m. to 5 p.m. between Memorial Day weekend and Labor Day.

 Fishing and boating are also popular at Delaware Seashore State Park.
 The park offers surf fishing along the ocean and angling at Indian River Inlet.
 The park has several dune crossings that allow four-wheel vehicles to access the beach for surf fishing.
 The state park is also home to the Indian River Marina, located on the north side of the Indian River Inlet.

 Delaware Seashore State Park offers a beach for surfing to the north of the Indian River Inlet.
 The inland bays offer windsurfing and sailing.
 A boat launch allows access to the bay for boaters.
 Some areas of the bays allow clamming and crabbing.
 The park has a nature trail on Burton's Island that offers view of salt marshes and bay islands.
 The park has two picnic pavilions.